-There are no significant variations in the planned work programme.
 No significant financial variations are expected.

 Level of Service Measurements and Targets

 Council's intended Level of Service is to: Provide a reliable collection and disposal system to each property during normal rainfall

 Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its stormwater system measured by the number of: a. abatement notices b. infringement notices c. enforcement orders, and d. convictions Received by the Council in relation to those resource consents.

 How we will measure Comply with resource consents No consents from previous years

 Years 1-3 (a) No abatement notices

-Years 4-10 (a) No abatement notices
+Years 4-10 (a) NO abatement notices

 Years 1-3 (b) No infringement notices

-Years 4-10 (b)
+Years 4-10 (b) No miningement notices

 Years 1-3 (c) No enforcement orders

-Years 4-10 (c)
+Years 4-10 (c) INO ELITOT CETTETIL OT GETS

 Years 1-3 (d) No convictions

-Years 4-10 (d)
+Years 4-10 (d) THO COTIVICUOTIS

-Level of Service Measurements and Targets Performance measure System adequacy ( mandatory) The number of flooding events 1 that occurred in the District.
+Level of Service Measurements and Targets Performance measure ( mandatory) System adequacy The number of flooding events1 that occurred in the District.
 For each flooding event, the number of habitable floors affected (expressed per 1000 properties connected to the Council's stormwater system).
-Note: This is a District-wide assessment How we will measure Request for service system 2019/20 results: • There were no flooding events Years 1-3 Fewer requests than 5 per 1000 connected properties Year 4-10 Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure Customer satisfaction The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system ( mandatory) How we will measure Request for service system 2019/20 results: • 0.24/1000 Years 1-3 Fewer requests than 5 per 1000 connected properties Years 4-10 Performance measure Response time ( mandatory) The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.
+Note: This is a District-wide assessment How we will measure Request for service system 2019/20 results: • There were no flooding events Years 1-3 Fewer requests than 5 per 1000 connected properties Year 4-10 rewei requests than 5 per 1000 connected properties Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Customer satisfaction The number of complaints received by the Council about the performance of its stormwater system, expressed per 1000 properties connected to the Council's stormwater system How we will measure Request for service system 2019/20 results: • 0.24/1000 Years 1-3 Fewer requests than 5 per 1000 connected properties Years 4-10 Performance measure Response time ( mandatory) The median response time to attend a flooding event, measured from the time that the Council receives notification to the time that service personnel reach the site.

-1 The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor
+The rules for the mandatory measures define a 'flooding event' as an overflow from a territorial authority's stormwater system that enters a habitable floor

 Level of Service Measurements and Targets

 How we will measure Request for service system 2019/20 results: • There were no flooding events

 Years 1-3 Two hours or less

-Years 4-10
+Years 4-10 Two flours of icss